GemHunt/nvidia-gpu-cloud-with-titan/README.md

 # nvidia-gpu-cloud-with-titannvidia-gpu-cloud-with-titan

-This is my notes after third installs.
+This is my notes after 6-7 installs.

 Once the server is set up the promise of a 5 minute install holds true, but you still need to know the basics of using Docker.